m5lk3n/agility/README.md

 1. a "df-backend" where *deploymentswatcher* and *nodeexporter* reside.
 It's basically a go binary :-)
 2. a "df-frontend" which is a simple API server to provide a liveness and a readiness endpoint for the backend.
 It's basically a go binary :-)

 Both binaries are wrapped up with a Dockerfile.
-The resulting image can easily be deployed on Kubernetes using the Helm chart.
+The resulting image can easily be deployed on Kubernetes using the [Helm chart](chart/).

-First, to build the individual services:
+To build the individual services:

 ### "df-backend"